TheOdinProject/curriculum/rails_programming/rails_basics/routing.md

 * [CodeSchool's Surviving APIs with Rails](https://www.youtube.com/watch?v=99nZVo9amAQ) - Level 1 is free and gets into REST, Routes, Constraints, and Namespaces.
 * [Medium article](https://medium.com/podiihq/understanding-rails-routes-and-restful-design-a192d64cbbb5) on rails routing.
 It covers a lot of the same things that the Rails Guides cover but with a little different tone that some people may find easier to digest

+### Knowledge Check
+This section contains questions for you to check your understanding of this lesson.
+If you’re having trouble answering the questions below on your own, review the material above to find the answer.

+* <a class="knowledge-check-link" href="https://guides.rubyonrails.org/routing.html#the-purpose-of-the-rails-router">What is the purpose of the Rails router?</a>
+* <a class="knowledge-check-link" href="https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/routing#root">How do you assign the root of your application in the router?</a>
+* <a class="knowledge-check-link" href="https://guides.rubyonrails.org/routing.html#crud-verbs-and-actions">Assuming we have no knowledge of the HTTP-verb.
+Which 3 RESTful controller actions could be triggered by the `/posts/:id` -route?</a>
+* <a class="knowledge-check-link" href="https://guides.rubyonrails.org/routing.html#restricting-the-routes-created">How can you assign all 7 RESTful routes of a resource - minus the destroy-route - in just one line?</a>
+* <a class="knowledge-check-link" href="https://guides.rubyonrails.org/routing.html#path-and-url-helpers">How would you create a link in your app (without hardcoding), that directs you to `/photos/10/edit`?</a>
+* <a class="knowledge-check-link" href="https://youtu.be/Q-BpqyOT3a8?t=886">Which Chrome extension can you use to simulate HTTP-requests with an API?</a>